Choosing a Web Browser

 When considering the selection of a private browser, it is first important to realize that if the platform and operating environment are full of telemetry and tracking code, then there is no real way to have privacy on that platform.
 Choosing a private browser devolves into an academic exercise if the underlying system is leaking away user secrets anyway.
 The two popular commercial desktop operating environments have been implicated in telemetry and tracking.
 Windows 11 has been found to transmit quite a bit of data back to Microsoft,1 while macOS is known to report at least every launched application back to Apple.2 Mobile platforms are even worse, since they explicitly support advertising identifiers for the intended purpose of tracking users outright.

 For browser privacy to make any sense, it is first necessary to run an operating environment without telemetry and data collection.
-As of April 2023, the only practical choice is to run Linux, and even then, it is necessary to read distribution reviews and documentation carefully to be sure the vendor has not entered into any commercial partnerships that might involve tracking.
+As of early 2025, the only practical choice is to run Linux, and even then, it is necessary to read distribution reviews and documentation carefully to be sure the vendor has not entered into any commercial partnerships that might involve tracking.
 Although they are powered by a Linux kernel, Android and ChromeOS are both products of a tracking company, so they cannot be considered equivalent to a fully open-source Linux distribution.
 While the various BSD distributions (FreeBSD, NetBSD, OpenBSD, etc.) should provide equivalent privacy to a Linux distribution, driver support is lacking for common desktop and laptop hardware.

 Browser Engines